aimms/documentation/webui/application-settings.rst

 .. image:: images/use_classic_theme_on.png
     :align: center

-Besides this, we offer a `.css file <https://gitlab.aimms.com/public-repos/retain-classic-theme>`_, which you can use to adjust some settings when you choose to retain the classic theme.
+Besides this, we offer a `ClassicTheme.css file <https://gitlab.aimms.com/public-repos/retain-classic-theme>`_, which you can use to adjust some settings when you choose to retain the classic theme.
 The comments in this file should provide pointers on what to change.
 When adjusted, the file should be copied into the resources/css folder of your WebUI project.
 Furthermore, make sure you do use the `new page navigation menu <https://aimms.com/english/developers/downloads/product-information/new-features/#UX20Menu>`_, as released with AIMMS 4.53.1.